cs-uob/COMSM0085/exercises/part2/src/scrape/soup.md

 ### Exercises

-1. Modify `scrape.py` so that it _also_ prints out the contents of the 'info' paragrah in each page (this can be a second print statement).
+1. Modify `scrape.py` so that it _also_ prints out the contents of the 'info' paragraph in each page (this can be a second print statement).
 Run the script again to test that it works.
 2. Currently the script prints something for _every_ page.
 Modify it so it would only print something out for the leaf nodes -- those pages that don't have a